 Treat as a singular noun, e.g., the data indicates.
 The same rule applies to other words that refer to more than one person who act as a single group (e.g., rock band, movie cast, research team).

 Write dates as Arabic figures, without the ordinals such as st, rd, etc. Do not place commas between months and years, e.g., October 1997; but October 12, 1997.
 Use commas after years that appear mid-sentence, e.g., He had a test on October 12, 1997, during his freshman year.
+Include day of the week for future dates but not dates that have passed.

 Degree and graduation years should follow the names of alumni whenever possible, e.g., Bob Smith (CHE ’55).
 Note the use of parentheses, the space after the major abbreviation, and the direction of the apostrophe.
 There is no need to use B.S. to note a bachelor’s degree because it is assumed, although Illinois Tech post-graduate degrees should be noted.
 (Note: The undergraduate INTM and ITM programs award “bachelor of” degrees that are not the same as bachelor of science degrees, therefore they require separate designation.
 See degrees offered list.)
 For alumni with more that one degree in the same major, e.g., Tom Smith (CHE ’65, M.S. ’68); with more than one degree in different majors, e.g., Fred Jackson (ARCH ’85, M.S.
 PSYC ’90).
 For clarity, do not abbreviate the graduation years of alumni who graduated in the 1800s and early 1900s (preceding the current century), e.g. Weymouth Kirkland (LAW 1901).